Parrots have complex cognitive abilities, meaning they dance to music for fun.

 A region of their genome sequence, which regulates brain development.
 This region is highly similar to our own.
 It’s what allowed us to evolve with higher cognitive abilities, such as:

 - Spatial awareness

 Parrots have bigger brains than other birds.
 They evolved the region in their genome sequence.
-That granted them the ability to communicate through sounds.
+That gave them the ability to communicate through sounds.
 This evolved genome sequence created a link between the: